fredpasqua/movie_api/README.md

 # myFlix Movie API
-  This projects focus was to build a server-side component of a "movies" web application.
+  CONCEPT: To build a server-side component of a "movies" web application.
   The web application provides users with access to information about different movies, directors, and genres.
 Users are able to sign up, update their personal information, and create a list of their favorite movies.